Info Agency Main Banner Content

 The microfilm and microfiche collections of the Genealogy Division, Indiana Division, and Reference and Government Services Division are located on the second floor of the building.
 All materials are self-service; please follow the policy for use of microforms.
 Patrons who cannot locate what they need should ask the microforms staff on duty or inquire at the main reference desk on the second floor.

 The bulk of the books and printed materials held by the Indiana State Library are in the collections of the Reference and Government Services Division.
-These materials are identified in the online catalog with the location General; older materials may not be inventoried -- ask a librarian for assistance.
 Many of the books and periodicals in the general collections can be checked out.
-Those in the reference collection are identified as Refer; these materials do not circulate.
-Resources in the Literacy Collection are housed in closed stacks.
-In the online catalog, they are identified as Literacy.
-They do circulate; ask a librarian for assistance.
+Those in the reference collection have a call number that starts with [REF.]
+ISLM; these materials generally do not circulate.